John Stuart (explorer)

 John Stuart (12 September 1780 – 14 January 1847) was a 19th-century Scottish–Canadian explorer and fur trader.
 He was a partner in the North West Company and Chief Factor of the Hudson's Bay Company.

-He is best known as Simon Fraser's lieutenant who what is now in his explorations of present-day British Columbia from 1805 to 1808.
-Fraser named Stuart River and Stuart Lake in British Columbia after his friend.

-He was the uncle of Lord Strathcona.
+Stuart is best known as Simon Fraser's lieutenant who participated in his explorations of present-day British Columbia from 1805 to 1808.
+Fraser named Stuart River and Stuart Lake in British Columbia for his friend.
+Stuart was the uncle of Lord Strathcona.

 Background

 John Stuart was born at Upper Strathspey, Moray.
 He was the second son of Donald Stuart (b.c.1740) of Leanchoil, then a farm situated on the edge of the Abernethy Forest, and his wife, Janet Grant (b.1743), daughter of Robert Grant of Cromdale.
 John Stuart's grandfather (brother of the 1st Laird of Cuilt) was descended from the 1st Laird of Auchtow, son of the Duncan MacRobert Stewart, 3rd Laird of Glenogle, Perthshire.
 As a Jacobite, his grandfather is thought after the Battle of Culloden to have sought refuge under the protection of Clan Grant in Moray, as he was originally from Balquhidder, Perthshire.
 John's mother was descended from the Chief of Clan Grant of Castle Grant and was a close cousin of the Robert Grant who co-founded the North West Company.
 John's sister, Barbera, was the mother of Lord Strathcona, and it was Stuart who had attained for him his first role in the Hudson's Bay Company.